heyarunhere/CODSOFT_calculator/README.md

 # Calculator
-i developed this calculator website using HTML , CSS , and JS
+I developed this calculator website using HTML, CSS, and JS